 The highlight of any visit to Disneyland with toddlers is seeing the Soundsational Parade.
 Seeing your child’s little face light up when they see the characters come up the street is unforgettable.
 People start lining up any where from 30 minutes to 1 hour before the start time.
 Grab a spot on the curb on Main Street and send someone else in your party to grab some food to munch on while waiting.
 (Be aware the Corn dog line will be LONG, but it’s the closest food option if you are lining up off the Main Street roundabout).

-The Adventures of Winnie the Poo
+The Adventures of Winnie the Pooh

-This is a cute psychedelic gentle ride for the young ones.
+Set deep inside Critter Country, this is a cute psychedelic gentle ride for the young ones.
 It is tucked away at the far end of the park though so not a lot of people make it there unless they are going to Splash Mountain.
 The line tends to be short and mostly shaded which is nice on a hot day.

 Davy Crockett Explorer Canoes